mitre/inspec_profile_coding_conventions/README.md

 Favor the use of Inspec target specific resources wherever possible over using a shell command with command resource.
 Tests written using InSpec resources tend be less brittle and support better documentation.

-## Use Input Values wherever applicable
+## Use Input Values wherever applicable (i.e., avoid hard-coding values and parameters)

 Favor the use input values to whenever applicable to pass run time values and compliance parameters over hard-coding values to the test.
 This will allow for dynamic testing as well as the allow you to test against custom compliance requirements for your organization.